MaratKuzakhmetov/portfolio/README.md

 ## Summary

-I built My Website app to have some website about me.
+I built My Website app to show some information about me.

 Some screenshots to show how app displays on mobile devices: